Fiveable

 • Loss of life and injuries can occur during severe weather events, particularly when people are caught outdoors or in vulnerable structures (e.g., fatalities from tornadoes striking mobile homes or people seeking shelter under highway overpasses)

-• Environmental impacts of severe weather can include erosion, landslides, and damage to natural habitats and ecosystems, such as forests and coastal areas (e.g., destruction of coral reefs and mangrove forests by hurricane and waves)
+• Environmental impacts of severe weather can include erosion, landslides, and damage to natural habitats and ecosystems, such as forests and coastal areas (e.g., destruction of coral reefs and mangrove forests by hurricane storm surge and waves)

 • In the aftermath of severe weather events, communities may face challenges related to disaster response, recovery, and rebuilding, which can have long-lasting social and economic consequences (e.g., displacement of residents and businesses following a major flood event)